-The following essay topic analysis examines Oxford Saïd (Oxford) MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines Oxford Saïd (Oxford) MBA admissions essays for the 2020-2021 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Let’s take a closer look at each prompt.

-Is there anything not covered in the application form which you would like the Admissions committee to know about you?
+Tell us something that is not covered in your application which you would like the Admissions Committee to know about you.
 (Maximum 250 words)

-That said, because Oxford does not pose an optional essay question, applicants who do have a liability in their candidacy may want to reserve a portion of this response to provide an explanation or point to a mitigating factor.
-Such candidates should aim to accomplish this as briefly as possible — ideally in 50-100 words — in order to reserve some space in this response for purely positive additional information.
+That said, because Oxford does not pose an optional essay question, applicants who do have a liability in their candidacy may need to reserve this response to provide an explanation or point to a mitigating factor.
+Such candidates should aim to accomplish this as briefly as possible — ideally in 50-100 words — and then try to be creative in providing positive information under a singular umbrella.
+For instance, if you had a low GPA in college, you could talk about rediscovering a love of learning in more recent courses you’re taking to mitigate your undergraduate record.

 What improvements have you made in your candidacy since you last applied to the Oxford MBA?
 (Maximum 250 words)